thomasheckmann/zxinfo-db/README.md

 ## Requirements
 You will need the following to get the container up and run:
 * Docker (Windows, Mac or Linux)
-* ZXDB generic script, must be named ZXDB_latest_generic.sql from here [ZXDB](https://www.dropbox.com/sh/bgtoq6tdwropzzr/AAAuMt4OlA_RicOBgwQLopoMa/ZXDB?dl=0)
+* ZXDB SQL script, must be named ZXDB_mysql.sql from Github [ZXDB](https://github.com/zxdb/ZXDB/archive/master.zip)

 # Installation
 Prepare database script: You need to add the following line as the first in the database script, in order to correct import the data.